MikeyBurkman/varanus/README.md

 ### What does it do?
 A simple utility for monitoring function run times and flushing them out to another system in batches.

+The actual destination for your logs is not a concern of Varanus.
+It can be a SQL database, Elasticsearch, InfluxDB, or even just your log files.

+Failures to flush are handled gracefully.
+If flushing throws an exception or returns a rejected promise, the records that would have been sent are re-collected and sent again on the next flush cycle.

+Varanus does not have to be initialized before anything is logged.
+Varanus will simply keep collecting records until you've successfully initialized it.
+Your app can start logging metrics immediately on startup.

 ### Example

 Initialization